 Pursue acquisitions.
 As part of our ongoing make-vs-buy analysis, we regularly explore and evaluate acquisitions.
-We have made several small acquisitions in recent years and believe the opportunity exists to do more.
+We have made several small acquisitions in recent years and believe the opportunity exists to do more, especially as we seek to evolve our strategy to asset optimization and the maintenance area of the plant.